THE RIGHTS OF TRANSGENDER PEOPLE IN WASHINGTON STATE

 Yes.
-Our state anti-discrimination law, known as the Washington Law Against Discrimination (WLAD), clearly prohibits discrimination because of "gender expression or identity.”
+Our state anti-discrimination law, known as the Washington Law Against Discrimination (WLAD), clearly prohibits discrimination because of "gender expression or identity."1

 The WLAD protects people from discrimination based on gender expression or actual or perceived gender identity.
 This protection includes, but is not limited to, the following areas:

-- Public accommodations (i.e., places that serve the public), including restaurants, hotels, and public schools;
+- Places of public accommodation (i.e., places that serve the public), including restaurants, hotels, and public schools;2

-- Housing, including the renting, buying, and selling of homes;
+- Housing, including the renting, buying, and selling of homes;3

-- Employment in public workplaces and private workplaces with eight or more employees;
+- Employment, specifically in state, municipal, and private workplaces with eight or more employees;4

-- Credit transactions, including loans and credit cards; and
+- Credit transactions, including loans and credit cards;5 and

-- Violence and threats motivated by gender expression or actual or perceived gender identity; and
+- Violence and threats motivated by gender expression or actual or perceived gender identity,7 and

 - Student-on-student harassment, intimidation, and bullying motivated by gender expression or actual or perceived gender identity in public schools.8

 Further, at least five cities and one county in Washington have passed their own laws prohibiting discrimination based on gender expression or identity, including:

-- Burien (barring discrimination in places of public accommodation, housing, and employment);
+- Burien (barring discrimination in places of public accommodation, housing, and employment):9

-- Seattle (barring discrimination in places of public accommodation, housing, and employment);
+- Seattle (barring discrimination in places of public accommodation, housing, and employment);11

-- Tacoma (barring discrimination in places of public accommodation, housing, employment, and education); and
+- Tacoma (barring discrimination in places of public accommodation, housing, employment, and education);12 and

-- King County (barring discrimination in places of public accommodation, housing, employment, and education).
+- King County (barring discrimination in places of public accommodation, housing, employment, and education).13

 In 2009, President Obama signed the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act into federal law.
-This law allows the federal government toassist state and local authorities in the investigation and prosecution of hate crimes motivated by bias against a person's gender identity or expression.
+This law allows the federal government toassist state and local authorities in the investigation and prosecution of hate crimes motivated by bias against a person's gender identity or expression.14

 Although the U.S. Supreme Court has not ruled on this issue, it is the ACLU's position that the U.S. Constitution's guarantee of equality protects individuals from being treated differently (i.e., discriminated against or mistreated) because of their gender expression or identity.
 The First Amendment, which bars the government from censoring speech or expression, protects people's right to dress (an important form of personal expression) in a way that is consistent with their gender identity.
 And the Due Process Clause recognizes and protects individuals' interests in determining and expressing their gender through personal appearance and mannerisms.

-Additional support for the rights of transgender students in public schools to use restrooms consistent with their gender identity may be found in the state Office of Superintendent of Public Instruction (OSPI) guidelines to school districts.
-These guidelines, which relate to the elimination of discrimination in public schools, state that school districts should allow students to use the restrooms consistent with their gender identity consistently asserted at school.
-The guidelines also state that any student who has a need or desire for increased privacy should be provided access to an alternative restroom, such as a staff or health office restroom, but that no student should be required to use an alternative restroom just because they are transgender or gender nonconforming.34
+Additional support for the rights of transgender students in public schools to use restrooms consistent with their gender identity may be found in the Washington state Office of Superintendent of Public Instruction (OSPI)'s 2012 guidelines to school districts.32 These guidelines, which relate to the elimination of discrimination in public schools, state that school districts should allow students to use the restrooms consistent with their gender identity consistently asserted at school.33 The guidelines also state that any student who has a need or desire for increased privacy should be provided access to an alternative restroom, such as a staff or health office restroom, but that no student should be required to use an alternative restroom just because they are transgender or gender nonconforming.34

 It is the ACLU's position that discrimination or harassment directed at transgender students in public schools may violate the Equal Protection Clause of the federal Constitution, under which we think schools should be held responsible for protecting transgender students from harassment on an equal basis with all other students; the First Amendment, which we think should protect the right of students to dress in accordance with their gender expression or identity; and the Due Process Clause, which we think should protect students' liberty interest in their personal appearance.

-Yes.
 In Washington, any person over the age of 18 can choose and use any name they wish, as long as the purpose of the name change is not to commit fraud.
-Through what is called a "common law name change," a person may simply change their name by using a new name consistently and exclusively for all purposes.
-This method is free and easy.
-But because many government institutions require documentation proving that a valid name change has been made, it may not create the kind of paper trail needed to change important identification documents.
+Through what is called a "common law name change," a person may simply change their name by using a new name consistently and exclusively for all purposes.39

-To change the gender marker on a birth certificate issued in Washington state, a person must submit the following documents to the Washington DOH:
+To change the name on a birth certificate issued in Washington State, a person must submit to the Washington State Department of

-- A letter from the requestor stating the following information, as listed on the current birth certificate: name, date of birth, place of birth, names of parents, and contact information; and
+- A letter from the requestor stating the following information, as listed on the current birth certificate: name, date of birth, place of birth, and names of parents, and contact information.41

 Name and gender marker changes may be requested together (a certified copy of a court-ordered name change is required in these cases).
 To obtain certified copies of the amended birth certificate, a person must also submit a personal check or money order of $20 for each certified copy, and either a completed Birth Certificate Mail Order Form or a certified copy of the birth certificate for replacement.

-If the DOH denies the request to change gender designation, its decision can be appealed to a court.
+If the DOH denies the request to change gender designation, its decision can be appealed to a court.45

 To change the gender marker on a Washington driver's license or identification card, a person must mail a written request to the Washington DOL or visit a driver licensing office location.51 To make this request, a person must: